openhealthcare/opal-pathway/README.md

 ## Modal Pathways

-Pathways detect when if you're opening a pathway from a modal.
+Pathways detect when you're opening a pathway from a modal.

-You can use seperate templates for your modal pathwas by adding a modal_template_url attribute to your pathway
+You can use a different template for your modal pathway by adding a modal_template_url attribute to your pathway

 To open a modal pathway in a template use can use the open-pathway directive, e.g.